shin13/formulary-gitbook/index.md

 **NO (LIMITED) HUMAN DATA--ANIMAL DATA SUGGEST LOW RISK**

 Either there is no human pregnancy experience or the few pregnancy exposures have not been associated with developmental toxicity (growth restriction, structural anomalies, functional/behavioral deficits, or death).
-The drug does not cause developmental toxicity (at doses that did not cause maternal toxicity) in all animal species studied at doses ≤10 times the human dose based on body surface area (BSA) or AUC- *.
+The drug does not cause developmental toxicity (at doses that did not cause maternal toxicity) in all animal species studied at doses ≤10 times the human dose based on body surface area (BSA) or AUC*.

 **NO (LIMITED) HUMAN DATA--ANIMAL DATA SUGGEST MODERATE RISK**

 Either there is no human pregnancy experience or the few pregnancy exposures have not been associated with developmental toxicity (growth restriction, structural anomalies, functional/behavioral deficits, or death).
-The drug causes developmental toxicity (at doses that did not cause maternal toxicity) in one animal species at doses $10 times the human dose based on body surface area (BSA) or AUC- *.
+The drug causes developmental toxicity (at doses that did not cause maternal toxicity) in one animal species at doses $10 times the human dose based on body surface area (BSA) or AUC*.

 **NO (LIMITED) HUMAN DATA--ANIMAL DATA SUGGEST RISK**

 Either there is no human pregnancy experience or the few pregnancy exposures have not been associated with devel. opmental toxicity (growth restriction, structural anomalies, functional/behavioral deficits, or death).
-The drug causes developmental toxicity (at doses that did not cause maternal toxicity) in two animal species at doses $10 times the human dose based on body surface area (BSA) or AUC- *.
+The drug causes developmental toxicity (at doses that did not cause maternal toxicity) in two animal species at doses $10 times the human dose based on body surface area (BSA) or AUC*.

 **NO (LIMITED) HUMAN DATA--ANIMAL DATA SUGGEST HIGH RISK**

 Either there is no human pregnancy experience or the few pregnancy exposures have not been associated with developmental toxicity (growth restriction, structural anomalies, functional/behavioral deficits, or death).
-The drug causes developmental toxicity (at doses that did not cause mater. nal toxicity) in three or more animal species at doses <10 times the human dose based on body surface area (BSA) or AUC- *.
+The drug causes developmental toxicity (at doses that did not cause mater. nal toxicity) in three or more animal species at doses <10 times the human dose based on body surface area (BSA) or AUC*.

 **CONTRAINDICATED--1st TRIMESTER**